Are you stuck trying to decide exactly when and where to invest in property? Proportion of Renters statistics may be your answer.

 Property prices, and therefore capital growth potential, are influenced by a number of factors.
 If you understand these factors and how to work with the capital growth indicators available to you, then there is no reason why you can't find the best investment locations to suit your strategy.

 There are 15,000 suburbs in Australia - that’s 30,000 property markets (if you take into account the Unit and House markets in each suburb).
 Despite what the macro property market is doing, there are always viable micro markets out there… and it may come down to one particular street in one particular suburb.
 In order to find these nugget suburbs you need to compare the data for all 15,000 suburbs (and 30,000 markets) against one another to rank order them and let the cream of the crop float to the surface.
 And to crunch the numbers you need to have a good understanding of the importance of the data and how to work with it to find or track your chosen suburbs.

-If any of our blogs on the subject have peaked your interest, you can download our Free Ultimate Guide on How to Find Super Profitable Areas to Invest with Scientific Accuracy using Data Driven Insights, or attend our in-depth (but affordably priced) online property research training course (coming soon ~ register your interest now!).
-And we encourage you to use Boomscore, our free tried and tested suburb ranking tool to get you started.
+If any of our blogs on the subject have peaked your interest, you can download our Free Essential Guide to Property Market Research, or attend our in-depth (but affordably priced) online property research training course (coming soon ~ register your interest now!).
+And we encourage you to use Boomscore, our tried and tested suburb ranking tool to get you started.

 Read next blog ...
 Find out how a 6 year old girl used Boomscore to beat the so-called experts property market predictions.